Henriette Caillaux: Legacy

 In 1918, an American silent film, The Caillaux Case, was released by Fox Film.
 Directed by Richard Stanton, it featured Madlaine Traverse as Henriette Caillaux and Eugene Ormonde as Gaston Calmette.
 The film portrays both Henriette Caillaux and her husband as pro-German conspirators and traitors to France.
-Before and during World War I, Joseph Caillaux had indeed been an advocate of peaceful compromise with Germany, and at the end of 1917 while the war was still going on, he was charged and convicted of treason.
+Before and during World War I, Joseph Caillaux had been an advocate of peaceful compromise with Germany, and at the end of 1917 while the war was still going on, he was charged and convicted of treason.
 The film was not a financial success.

-In 1968 a German television film Madame Caillaux was made.

-A 1985 made for French television film called L'Affaire Caillaux and a 1992 book titled Trial of Madame Caillaux by American history professor Edward Berenson recount the event.
+A 1985 made for French television film called L'Affaire Caillaux and a 1992 book titled The Trial of Madame Caillaux by American history professor Edward Berenson recount the event.
 In addition, Robert Delaunay used an illustration of the assassination as the basis for his 1914 painting Political Drama.